Sohaibkundi2/url-shortner/README.md

 - Frontend: [https://shrtit.tech](https://shrtit.tech)
 - Backend/API: [https://api.shrtit.tech](https://api.shrtit.tech)

+> Note: The backend was originally deployed on Railway, but has since been migrated to Render for better domain and SSL support.

 ---

 ## Features

 - Shorten URLs with optional custom slugs
+- User authentication with login and registration
-- User dashboard to manage links
+- Personal dashboard to manage and track links
-- Click tracking with live stats
+- Real-time click tracking with statistics
 - One-click copy to clipboard
-- Smooth UI animations with Framer Motion
+- Smooth transitions with Framer Motion
-- Data fetching and syncing using TanStack React Query
+- Data synchronization via TanStack React Query

 ---